aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

     - Use water strike while you have the runes, then air strike, then melee if needed.
 	- Drop your water runes if you need inventory spacebar
 - Walk to Draynor bank
-	- WITHDRAW: All air earth and mind runes, staff, hammer, stake, 1070 coins, garlic, key, mind bomb
+	- BANK: All air earth and mind runes, staff, hammer, stake, 1070 coins, garlic, key, mind bomb
 - Buy 5 wines from the wine shop
 - Buy a chronicle and 4 cards from Diango
 - Walk to Draynor manner